radiantlogic-v8/documentation-new/documentation/web-services-api-guide/scim.md

 To configure SCIM access to RadiantOne entries you can use the Quick Start option to automatically define a SCIM schema and resource type that matches the objects and attributes associated with your entries, or you can define your own SCIM schema and resource type.
 This example describes the Quick Start steps.
 See Creating Schemas and Creating Resource Types for steps on customizing your own.

 1. Create a virtual view of your identity sources.
-There are many methods to create virtual views using RadiantOne.
-If you need assistance, see the RadiantOne Namespace Configuration Guide, Context Builder Guide, and the Identity Service Wizards Guide.
-If your identities are in a RadiantOne Universal Directory instead of a virtual view, make sure you know what object class they are associated with.
+If your identities are in a RadiantOne Directory instead of a virtual view, make sure you know what object class they are associated with.

-2. If using a virtual view, make sure it is mounted below a Root Naming Context in the RadiantOne namespace.
-If you need assistance, see the RadiantOne Namespace Configuration Guide.

-3. If the identities are associated with custom object classes or attributes (not currently defined in the RadiantOne schema), extend the RadiantOne schema with the objects and attributes.
-If you need assistance, see Chapter 4 in the RadiantOne System Administration Guide.
+2. If the identities are associated with custom object classes or attributes (not currently defined in the RadiantOne schema), extend the RadiantOne schema with the objects and attributes.

-4. Go to the Main Control Panel > Settings Tab > Server Front End > SCIM.
+3. Go to the [Classic Control Panel](#classic-control-panel) > Settings Tab > Server Front End > SCIM.

 5. In the SCIM Configuration, click **Quick Start**.